clojurists-together/clojuriststogether.org/content/news/2026/Vote for 2026 Annual Funding.md

 Greetings Clojurists Together Members!
 Last year, based on your feedback, we tried a new process to identify annual funding reciptients.
 It was a vast improvement from years past, so this year we are using it again.

-We put out the call  - and we received 15 thoughtful applications for you to consider.
+We put out the call  - and we received 15 applications for you to consider.
 The board reviewed and voted to move all 15 to the 2026 Ranked Vote ballot.

 Now it is up to you, the members, to select the 5 developers who will each receive $1,500 monthly stipends (for a total of $18K USD). **Be on the lookout for an email that contains the link to your Ranked Vote ballot.** Deadline for voting is **12 December 2025** midnight Pacific Time.

 You can review past long-term project updates on our [website](https://www.clojuriststogether.org/news/) to get an idea of what past annual (or long-term) funding recipients have been able to accomplish with your support (pretty amazing!)

 Thanks again to all the members for making this happen.
-We know from our surveys that you and the larger Clojurist Community that receive our project updates refer to this work on a regular basis - xxx daily.
+We know from our surveys that you and the larger Clojurist Community that receive our project updates refer to this work on a regular basis - 83% daily or several times a week!
 This is a testament to its importance of these projects.

 ### Deadline for your vote to be counted: December 12, 2025 Midnight Pacific Time